 Darren Shan dominated my teenage years when it came to reading.
 There were times when I would literally have to put to book down and pace my room like “he did not just…”.
 I still maintain the belief that no one does plot twists like Darren Shan does, and I would credit him for being a big inspiration on myself when it comes to writing.
 I love/d this series beyond words.

 Shan has his own take on the vampire genre and to the relief of many, avoids the glamorous vampires that dominate young adult fiction, although the series is aimed at younger readers.
-Twelve books sounds like a big commitment to a story but they’re all short and with each I was sad to see it end, because these are all amoung my favourite books.
+Twelve books sound like a big commitment to a story but they’re all short and with each, I was sad to see it end because these are all among my favourite books.
 I was left not knowing what to do with my life once finished, so invested in the manga version just to stay in the story.

 Harry Potter series by J.K.
 Rowling